 What causes age spots?

 These blotchy brown spots, also called hyperpigmentation, can be caused by a number of factors.
-Years of sun exposure, genetics, age, or medications, including hormonal products, can contribute to the development of brown spots, focal areas of a high number of pigment cells called melanin.
-Excess melanin may collect either in the top layer of skin (epidermis) or deeper layers (dermis).
-Because they present in different ways, sun spots require an individualized treatment program.
+Years of sun exposure, genetics, age, or medications, including hormonal products, can contribute to the development of brown spots, focal areas with a high concentration of pigment cells called melanocytes.
+Excess melanin may collect either in the top layer of the skin (epidermis) or in the deeper layers (dermis).
+Because they present differently, age spots require an individualized treatment program.

 How can age spots be treated?

-Brown spots are most commonly treated by lasers and Intense Pulsed Light (IPL) treatments.
-These light-based procedures target the melanin in the brown spot without damaging the surrounding skin, making them the safest and most effective way to eradicate sun spots and discolored brown patches.
+Freezing therapy is a common treatment option for removing concerning sun spots, which involves applying liquid nitrogen to essentially blister off the discolored patch of skin.
+For cosmetic concerns, age spots are typically treated with lasers and Intense Pulsed Light (IPL) treatments.
+These light-based procedures target melanin in brown spots without damaging the surrounding skin, making them a safe and effective way to eliminate age spots and other discolored brown patches.

 Intense pulsed light (IPL) treatment